jeroen1602/rt-pwm-test/README.md

 ## PWM

 The `pwm` executable is for creating a simple square wave on `pin 18` of the Raspberry pi gpio port.
-The `pwm` executable doesn't have any settings, so if things must be changed, then take a look at the defines in the `pwm.cpp` file.
+The `pwm` executable uses a commandline argument for the frequency (in hz).
+To change any other settings you will need to change the defines in the `pwm.cpp` file.

  - Change the `OUTPUT_PIN` define to change the output pin.
- - Change the `FREQUENCY` define to change the frequency.

 Don't forget to rebuild the executable after changing the defines.